veeto

 Summary

-The California Assembly Committee on Banking and Finance proposes updating consumer notice requirements for money transmission businesses while streamlining reporting obligations for deferred deposit transactions.
-The committee's legislation modifies contact information that money transmitters must display and eliminates an outdated implementation report requirement.
+The California Assembly Committee on Banking and Finance proposes updating notice requirements for money transmission businesses while removing an obsolete reporting mandate from state financial regulations.
+The legislation modifies contact information that money transmitters must display for consumer complaints and eliminates a 2007 reporting requirement under the California Deferred Deposit Transaction Law.

-Under the proposed changes, money transmission businesses must post notices containing new contact details for the California Department of Financial Protection and Innovation, including a toll-free number, email address, and mailing address.
-These notices require English and any primary languages used for business operations, with minimum size requirements and placement in clearly visible locations.
-For money transmitters operating through websites or mobile applications rather than physical branches, the commissioner may authorize alternative notice formats.
+Under the proposed changes, money transmission businesses must post notices containing current contact details for the California Department of Financial Protection and Innovation, including a toll-free number, email address, and mailing address.
+The notices must appear in English and any primary language used for business operations, with letters at least one-half inch tall in an unobstructed public view.
+While licensees must provide the notices to their agents, the agents bear responsibility for proper posting at locations they operate.
+For money transmission services offered through websites or mobile applications, the commissioner may authorize alternative notice formats.

 Key Dates